tuzz/xteam_schedule/README.md

 resources.each { |r| r.update_attribute(:displayed_in_planning, true) }
 ```

+A resource also has remote access attributes, that are explained below.

 ## Assignment Groups

 Assignment groups are almost identical to resource groups.
 Typical names might be 'Training' and 'Research'.